dmsmith1991/SOUD1416_Practise_Exams/Console_Exam_Practise_Feb2019_Solution/README.md

 * Example of how to split code across multiple classes (HelperFunctions class).
 * Validation of user-supplied console input (see HelperFunctions -> ValidateString())
 * Safely parsing integers from strings, without using try-catch or string validation (see RunCalculator(), line 184)
-* I've also completed the challenge requirements, which requires the stored names to be saved to a text file.
+* I've also completed the challenge requirements, which requires the inputted customer names to be stored in a text file, and loaded in when the program is next run.
 Functions for achieving this are at the bottom of the HelperFunctions class.

-IMPORTANT NOTE: The brief seems to indicate that the solution needs to save MULTIPLE names, hence my use of a string List (customer_names).
+IMPORTANT NOTE: The brief seems to indicate that the solution should be capable of saving MULTIPLE names, hence my use of a string List (customer_names).

 As with other solutions, each part of the code is well documented.
 If you discount all of the comments, the program isn't that long.